RecordedFuture-ProfessionalServices/psengine/docs/modules/config.md

 ## Introduction

-The `config` module does not communicate with any Recorded Future dataset; it is used to configure PSEngine and the integration behavior.
-Its usage is not mandatory in integration development; it is more a convenience if a configuration file is needed.
+The `config` module is used to configure PSEngine and control integration behavior.
+It does not interact with any Recorded Future datasets, and its use is optional—primarily serving as a convenience when a configuration file is needed.

-The `Config` is a class of PSEngine that you can use to retrieve static information from a file or the system's environment variables.
-The allowed file extensions are:

-- `.toml`
-- `.json`
+Configuration values can be provided in several ways:

-- `.env` file
+- Supported file formats: `.toml`, `.json`, or `.env`

-If the system cannot use any of those, you can still use environment variables or the parameters of the `init` method (see the example below).

-The config has a strict priority for reading values:
+- Environment variables
+- Directly via parameters to the `init` method

+When loading configuration, PSEngine follows a strict priority:

-1. Values passed via the `init` method are the most important.
+1. Values passed directly to the `init` method
-2. Values gathered from environment variables.
+2. Values from environment variables
-3. Values from any config file.
+3. Values from configuration files

-If you have an environment variable configured, it will overwrite the value set in the config file.
+If an environment variable is set, it will override the corresponding value in the config file.

-The `Config` class is a singleton, which means that once initialized its values are immutable, and every module will read them.
-You create the `Config` object via the `init` method.
-To get the data of the config, use the `get_config` method.
+The `Config` class is a singleton, meaning its values are immutable once initialized and accessible from any module.
+You initialize the configuration using the `init` method, and retrieve its data with the `get_config` method.

-The `Config` class manages a `ConfigModel` class by default, which is a `pydantic.BaseSettings` class that contains attributes of general needs, like proxy settings and HTTP timeout.
+By default, the `Config` class manages a `ConfigModel`, which is a `pydantic.BaseSettings` class containing common attributes such as proxy settings and HTTP timeout.

-The variables defined in the `ConfigModel` are:
+The variables pre-defined by the `ConfigModel` are:

 - `platform_id` -> str
 - `app_id` -> str